QuantEcon/lecture-source-jl/source/rst/time_series_models/additive_functionals.rst

     y_{t+1} - y_t =  \nu + \tilde x_t + \sigma z_{t+1}

-with an initial condition for :math:`y_0`
+with an initial condition for :math:`y_0`.

 While :eq:`ftaf` is not a first order system like :eq:`old1_additive_functionals`, we know that it can be mapped  into a first order system

 * for an example of such a mapping, see :ref:`this example <lss_sode>`

-In fact this whole model can be mapped into the additive functional system definition in :eq:`old1_additive_functionals` -- :eq:`old2_additive_functionals`  by appropriate selection of the matrices :math:`A, B, D, F`
+In fact this whole model can be mapped into the additive functional system definition in :eq:`old1_additive_functionals` -- :eq:`old2_additive_functionals`  by appropriate selection of the matrices :math:`A, B, D, F`.

-You can try writing these matrices down now as an exercise --- the correct expressions will appear in the code below
+You can try writing these matrices down now as an exercise --- the correct expressions will appear in the code below.

 Simulation
 ----------

-When simulating we embed our variables into a bigger system
+When simulating we embed our variables into a bigger system.

-This system also constructs the components of the decompositions of :math:`y_t` and of :math:`\exp(y_t)` proposed by Hansen and Scheinkman :cite:`hans-scheink2009`
+This system also constructs the components of the decompositions of :math:`y_t` and of :math:`\exp(y_t)` proposed by Hansen and Scheinkman :cite:`hans-scheink2009`.

-All of these objects are computed using the code below
+All of these objects are computed using the code below.

 Setup
 -----